#bossbabesatx community meet-up

 — meet-up schedule of events —

 At every meet, we get 30 attendees on the mic to give a one-minute spiel on the creative, entrepreneurial or cause-related ventures.
 Whether you're an entrepreneur, a creative, a side hustler or an artist, this announcement space is a chance for you to engage with your community face-to-face.
-Click here to submit an announcement.
+[Announcement submissions are now closed.]

 Our February ‘19 topic question